chaos-mesh/rfcs/text/2020-12-25-selectors.md

 ##### CertainResourceSelector

-It select resources from kubernetes by certain name, it contains a kubernetes client and trying to fetch resources by name one-by-one.
+It select resources from Kubernetes by certain names, and it contains a Kubernetes client and trying to fetch resources by name one-by-one.

 ##### ResourceFetcher

-It also contains kubernetes client, and select resources from kubernetes by kubernetes native list API with label/field selectors.
+It also contains Kubernetes client, and select resources from Kubernetes by Kubernetes native list API with label/field selectors.

 ### Filters